powell-clark/supervised-machine-learning/README.md

 # 🎓 Supervised Machine Learning

 This repository teaches machine learning from first principles using Python.

 Starting with foundational mathematics (derivatives, exp/log, probability), each notebook builds complete understanding before exploring modern tools like scikit-learn and PyTorch.

-All mathematical concepts are derived step-by-step, making the content accessible to anyone with basic calculus knowledge.
+All mathematical concepts are derived step-by-step, making the content accessible to anyone with basic high school calculus knowledge.
 Part of a broader machine learning series, with companion repositories for unsupervised, reinforcement and other types of learning in development.

 ## 📚 Notebooks